tranducthang1505/PuppyChalleng/README.md

 <!--- What are you especially proud of? -->
 This Application is built by using fully Jetpack Compose.

+## Reference
+- All images in the app are referenced from Unsplash
+- Some information are referenced from Wikipedia

 ## :camera_flash: Screenshots
 <!-- You can add more screenshots here if you like -->